VinnyHubs/Retail-Sales-Data-Cleaning-Analysis-SQL-/README.md

-🛒 Retail Sales Database – SQL Project
-📌 Overview

-This project demonstrates the design and analysis of a retail sales database using SQL.
-It focuses on data cleaning, transformation, and analytics to simulate real-world business challenges.

-The project highlights how SQL can be applied to handle messy datasets (nulls, duplicates, inconsistent formats) and generate business insights such as top-selling products, store revenue, return rates, and sales trends.

 🎯 Problem Statement

 In real businesses, raw data often contains missing values, duplicates, and inconsistent formats, making it unreliable for decision-making.